catchorg/Catch2/docs/configuration.md

 * The `REQUIRE` family of macros (`REQUIRE`, `REQUIRE_FALSE` and `REQUIRE_THAT`) no longer uses local try-catch block.
 This disables exception translation, but should not lead to false negatives.

 `CATCH_CONFIG_FAST_COMPILE` has to be either defined, or not defined, in all translation units that are linked into single test binary, or the behaviour of setting `-b` flag and throwing unexpected exceptions will be unpredictable.

+## `CATCH_CONFIG_DISABLE_STRINGIFICATION`
+This toggle enables a workaround for VS 2017 bug.
+For details see [known limitations](limitations.md#Visual Studio 2017 -- raw string literal in assert fails to compile)

 # Windows header clutter